Fabora resources

 What happens next

-Make the area safe, brief supervisors, isolate equipment where needed, and stop anyone restarting the prohibited activity by mistake or out of habit.
+Make the area safe, brief the supervisors, isolate kit where needed, and make sure nobody fires the activity back up out of habit.

-Keep the notice, photos, relevant maintenance or training records, lift plans, RAMS, inspection notes, and supervisor accounts together.
-You need a clear factual picture before deciding the response.
+Keep the notice, photos, maintenance and training records, lift plans, RAMS, inspection notes and what the supervisors say, all together.
+You want a clear picture before you decide anything.

-The lawful route back is to remove or reduce the serious risk properly.
-Moving the task elsewhere, renaming it, or carrying on with a cosmetic tweak is not a sensible response.
+The way back is to genuinely remove or reduce the risk.
+Shifting the task to another bay, renaming it, or carrying on with a cosmetic tweak isn't a fix — and it won't end well.

 Resuming work and appeals